absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 ```

 This will create the `12345678901234_CreateUsersTable.js` file, under the `src/database/migrations` folder.
-The prefix is the date it was created, in order to prevent running migrations that were created later to run before mode recent migrations.
+The prefix is the date it was created, to prevent running migrations that were created later to run before mode recent migrations.

 This will create a file that contains two methods: `up` and `down`.
 The `up` method is used when running the migration, while the `down` method will be used when rollbacking.